 His next book, Revertigo: An Off-Kilter Memoir will be published by The University of Wisconsin Press in Spring, 2014.
-His 7th collection of poems, Close Reading will be published by Eyewear Publishing in the UK with US distribution by Guernica Books also in Spring, 2014.
+His 7th collection of poems, Close Reading will be published by Eyewear Publishing in the UK with US distribution via Guernica Books and the University of Toronto also in Spring, 2014.

 He co-edited The Best American Science Writing 2011 (HarperCollins/Ecco Press) with his daughter, Rebecca Skloot.